dwightjack/wok-pkgs/docs/packages/tasks/deploy.md

 deployTask.tap('strategy', 'rsync', (promise, env, api, params) => {
   if (!params.strategy === 'rsync') {
-    // this host does not support rsync skip! return promise;
+    // this target does not support rsync skip! return promise;
   }
   return promise.then(() => {